 Cardmember - graywyvern.
 A Field Guide to Earthlings.
 Top 10 (Apparently) Asperger Characters in Film & TV.
 I should note that in a number of TV series where the character's AS traits are obvious, writers often write overt denial of Asperger Syndrome into the script so as to maintain some "air of mystery" around the character's remarkable talents.

 I almost cried.
-"When I was six years old, people who were much bigger than me with loud echoing voices held my hands down in textures that hurt worse than my broken wrist while I cried and begged and pleaded and screamed. "— Julia Bascom Quiet hands.
-It is a quick, easy way to silence Autistic people.
+"When I was six years old, people who were much bigger than me with loud echoing voices held my hands down in textures that hurt worse than my broken wrist while I cried and begged and pleaded and screamed.
 To begin with.
 The only wise.
 The politics of asperger's. (via pvidyasagar dot wordpress dot com) don't need this noun. the ego is a matter of boundaries drawn, some of them more permeable than others. it is possible to "sit back" & watch things happen, even in the innermost citadel; to disown one's voice. then what remains?

 Autistic Culture.
 Definition Autistic culture is culture built around the ways of speaking, thinking, and acting that come naturally to autistic people, or which have been created in Autistic communities.

 Description Autistic culture is the culture created by and for autistics.
+Much of it has been developed in the Autistic community, while other parts of it have developed as a result of interactions outside of it.
+Autistic culture has been studied by cultural anthropologists.
+Autistic culture has developed its own customs, traditions, and approaches to expression and social interaction.
 The Aspergian Mythos and Ethos.
 Posted September 06, 2008 02:23 PM A forgotten civilisation We call this land Aspergia.

 My patient has progressed quickly in therapy, as do many adults on the spectrum.
 However he did not start off as stereotypically autistic.
 In fact, initially he presented as many of my patients do: shy, articulate, witty.
 Good eye contact.
-Appropriate affect.
-It took a few sessions to realize this fine gentleman suffered mightly with the symtoms of Asperger Syndrome, which he kept well managed and thoroughly hidden.
 Wrong Planet - Autism Community.
 Monkeypicked Aspie.